Root Canals in Worcester, MA

 Bruxism: When you grind your teeth or clench your jaw on a regular basis, this is referred to as bruxism.
-Without treatment, bruxism can lead to other complications, such as TMJ disorder, or damage the teeth.
+Without treatment, bruxism can lead to other complications, such as TMJ disorder, or damage to the teeth.
 Damaged teeth have a higher risk of developing decay and infection.
 The doctor can prevent further damage with an oral appliance, which places a barrier between the upper and lower teeth.
-The appliance can also ease strain on the jaw joints.
+The appliance can also ease the strain on the jaw joints.

 Cracked/chipped teeth: If you crack or chip a tooth then you require immediate treatment, otherwise the tooth runs the risk of developing infection or decay.
 We can repair minor chips with dental bonding, and more severe cracks or breaks with a lifelike dental crown.

 Infection: If an infection develops then your tooth will require a root canal to remove the infected tissue.
 The tooth is then filled with a restorative material and topped with a natural-looking dental crown.